 If you contribute to a traditional IRA, Keogh, or SEP IRA, it considered tax-deductible since you’ve already since you’ve already paid taxes on that income.
 You can do this up until the tax deadline for the 2012 calendar year, and it will lower your overall adjusted gross income (AGI) and potentially bring you a bigger return or cut the taxes you owe.

-Make sure to confirm you are eligible to make this contribution by reviewing the Traditional IRA income phaseout limits for deductions for 2012.
+Make sure to confirm you are eligible to make this contribution by reviewing the Traditional IRA income phaseout limits for deductions.

 If your income is low enough, you might also qualify for the Saver’s Credit for contributing to a retirement account.